-1. PATH Procurement Capacity Toolkit.
+1.PATH Procurement Capacity Toolkit.
 Version 2

 Note to instructor: At appropriate intervals in the slides, there are work periods with discussion and/or exercises for students.
-Approximately 80% of the time in

-Supply Chain Management for Commodity Security: Course Evaluation this long session is for discussion and various exercises, with 20% of the time for showing and narrating the 54 slides.
+Approximately 80% of the time in this long session is for discussion and various exercises, with 20% of the time for showing and narrating the 54 slides.